Are you a Human Docking Station?

 Every exhausted and unsatisfied woman knows how to offer wildly generous amounts of care, but she also knows that reserving any of that magical warmth and beauty for herself might be perceived as questionable or shameful.

-In some cases, pushing back on these norms can feel threatening or dangerous.
-Sometimes it actually is.
+In some cases, pushing back on these norms can feel threatening or dangerous, both personally and/or professionally.

 Dr. Emily Nagoski, author of Burnout, describes this as “Human Giver Syndrome”, which she defines as: “The false, contagious belief that women have a moral obligation to be pretty, happy, calm, generous, and attentive to the needs of others.
 With HGS, if a giver falls short in any way, she may be punished or even go so far as to punish herself.”